Obituary of Richard John Aversa

 Richard is survived by his son Kory Aversa, his daughter Samantha Aversa and her husband Sean Mott, his brother Salvatore “Butch” Aversa, his dearest friend, Mina Dizdarevic and her family.
 He was predeceased by Salvatore “Sam” Aversa and Evelyn (Zeck) Aversa.
 The family wishes to sincerely thank Brian Eck, Almin Saric, Dominick Crescenzo, Bob Brotherton, The Rome Veterans Association, and the caring staff at St. Elizabeth’s Hospital for the assistance and deep care they showed Richard in his final days.

 Calling hours will be held Friday August 16, 2019 from 4pm - 7pm and Saturday August 17, 2019 from 8:30am - 9:30am, prior to a short service at the Heintz Funeral Home 408 Herkimer Road, Utica, N.Y.
 13502.
 The family invites any fellow racing or car enthusiast to bring their vehicles and join in the procession to Richard’s final resting place in The Forest Hill Cemetery.
 Please meet in adjacent shopping plaza no later than 10am.
-In lieu of flowers, please consider a donation to the Utica Zoo in Richard’s name.To send flowers to the family of Richard Aversa, please visit Tribute Store
+In lieu of flowers, please consider a donation to the Utica Zoo in Richard’s name.To send flowers to the family or plant a tree in memory of Richard Aversa, please visit Tribute Store